-Simple soft sails for small rigs
+Simple soft sails for small rigs As an alternative to cutting panels and forming seams in drawing

 As an alternative to cutting panels and forming seams in drawing film, very adequate small sails can be made using soft sail material just folded over to form double sided sails.
-These are ideal for the smallest models like Footys up to BOTTLE boats with a sail area of 600 square inches on which this idea was developed.
-They have even be used for light weather jibs for Marblehead and 'A' boats with additional film reinforcing the leech.
+These are ideal for the smallest models like Footys up to BOTTLE boats with a sail area of 600 square inches.
+They can even be used for light weather jibs for 'A' boats with additional film reinforcing the leech.